 Olomouc train station is located about a 25-minute walk away from the city centre.
 If you don’t feel like walking then you can take a tram to the centre for 14czk.
 Tram tickets can be purchased from the machines at the station and then need to be validated on the tram.
 As of 2018, they don’t take credit cards and you will need coins to purchase tram tickets.

 Once in the centre, Olomouc is a very walkable city and there isn’t a great need to use public transport.
 Renting bikes can be a good option if you want to get somewhere a bit further outside of the main city.

 1. Explore the squares

 Horni Namesti (Upper Square) and Dolni Namesti (Lower Square) are where all roads lead to in Olomouc.
 In fact, it’s hardly fair to label the squares as just one thing to do in Olomouc as they are in fact filled with multiple points of interest.

 The most striking feature of Horni Namesti is arguably the 35-metre tall Holy Trinity Column.
 Originally built in the early 18th century, the Baroque style column is a popular meeting spot and hanging out location for locals.
 Right next to the column, is the Olomouc Town Hall with its very own Astronomical Clock.
 The clock is the second largest of its kind in the Czech Republic (the biggest one being in Prague!) and goes off every day at noon.
 There are also guided tours of the Town Hall organised by the Tourist Office.
-These run several times per day in the summer months and cost 30czk.
+These run several times per day in the summer months.